Table of Contents

 The vertical redistribution of radiative energy by greenhouse gases has resulted in the build-up of heat in cold regions, especially at the surface, which we call Arctic amplification, and the cooling of the upper troposphere and lower stratosphere in the tropics.

-Radiative processes also play a critical role within convective storms, especially near their tops and along their edges, where the atmosphere transitions from dense, particle-rich clouds to the surrounding clear air.
+Radiative processes also play a critical role within convective storms, especially near their tops and along their edges, where the atmosphere transitions from hydrometeor-rich clouds to the surrounding clear air.
 Longwave radiation escapes efficiently from cloud tops into the cold upper troposphere.
 This loss of radiative energy cools the cloud top and strengthens the density contrast that sustains rising motion from below.

 Source: Wikimedia Commons